TrueBlocks/trueblocks-core/docs/readmes/admin-chunks.md

-  -m, --max_addrs uint     the max number of addresses to process in a given chunk -d, --deep               if true, dig more deeply during checking (manifest only) -e, --rewrite            for the --pin --deep mode only, writes the manifest back to the index folder (see notes) -s, --sleep float        for --remote pinning only, seconds to sleep between API calls -x, --fmt string         export format, one of [none|json*|txt|csv] -v, --verbose            enable verbose output
+  -m, --max_addrs uint     the max number of addresses to process in a given chunk -d, --deep               if true, dig more deeply during checking (manifest only) -e, --rewrite            for the --pin --deep mode only, writes the manifest back to the index folder (see notes) -U, --count              for the pins mode only, display only the count of records -s, --sleep float        for --remote pinning only, seconds to sleep between API calls -x, --fmt string         export format, one of [none|json*|txt|csv] -v, --verbose            enable verbose output